-SCREW FIXING.
-For fixing by screw, mark and drill the fireframe or base, and the relevant points in the opening or on the wall.
-Rawlplugs will again be required.
-Pre-punched holes are not provided for this purpose to allow you to choose the optimum positions.
+Fixing by screw: Mark and drill the fireframe or base, and relevant points in the opening or on the wall.
+Rawlplugs will be required.
+NOTE: Plastic rawlplugs are not suitable for this application.

-GAS SUPPLY.
-Following preparation for the fixing method, the concealed gas supply, where required, can now be put into place.
-Refer to the gas supply section for suggested pipe routes.
+Gas supply: Following preparation for the fixing method, the concealed gas supply (if required) can now be put into place.
+Refer to the relevant section for suggested pipe routes.
 The ends of the sleeving in which the gas pipe is run should be sealed.
-The ends of the 8mm supply pipe should be temporarily sealed to prevent the ingress of debris during fixing.
+The end of the 8mm supply pipe should be temporarily sealed to prevent the ingress of debris during fixing.

-10.0 GAS SUPPLY ROUTING
+8.3 GAS SUPPLY ROUTING

-When the opening is ready for installation of the fire, the gas supply can be routed as shown in the diagrams below.
-IMPORTANT - Wherever a concealed connection is made a rubber grommet must be used to seal the firebox.
+When the opening is ready for installation of the fire, the gas supply can be routed as shown in the following diagrams.